ulf-rodened/remarkable-basil/content/flu-faq.md

 * **Vitamin B6**is vital to supporting biochemical reactions in the immune system.
 Vitamin B6-rich foods include chicken and cold water fish such as salmon and tuna.
 Vitamin B6 also is found in green vegetables and in chickpeas, which is the main ingredient in hummus.
 * **Vitamin E**is a powerful antioxidant that helps the body fight off infection.
 Foods rich in vitamin E include nuts, seeds and spinach.

-### **What isMELATONINused for ?**
+### **What is MELATONIN used for ?**

 ### ANTIOXIDANT

-**Melatonin**has long been known to be a pervasive**scavenger of free-radicals**and protector against oxidative damage, but its role as an indirect antioxidant doesn’t stop there.
-For the most part, antioxidant enzymes are**regulated**depending on the oxidant status of the cell.
-However, melatonin has been found to have an influence on both cellular mRNA levels for these enzymes as well as**antioxidant enzyme activity**.
+**Melatonin** has long been known to be a pervasive **scavenger of free-radicals** and protector against oxidative damage, but its role as an indirect antioxidant doesn’t stop there.
+For the most part, antioxidant enzymes are **regulated** depending on the oxidant status of the cell.
+However, melatonin has been found to have an influence on both cellular mRNA levels for these enzymes as well as **antioxidant enzyme activity**.

-**Over the years**it has been determined that many disease states are either directly due to, or exacerbated by,**high oxidative stress**.
-In these situations, melatonin has proven to be an effective means of**reducing the severity**of disease and/or being a protectant against a vast array of conditions.
+**Over the years** it has been determined that many disease states are either directly due to, or exacerbated by, **high oxidative stress**.
+In these situations, melatonin has proven to be an effective means of **reducing the severity** of disease and/or being a protectant against a vast array of conditions.
 As an indirect antioxidant, melatonin boosts activity of glutathione peroxidase – an enzyme family expressed in nearly all mammalian tissues whose primary role is protecting against oxidative damage.
-In fact, melatonin has shown an aptitude for**stimulating gene expression**for a variety of other antioxidant enzymes, as well as inhibiting the expression of genes such as ALA-S ([Aminolevulinic acid synthase](http://en.wikipedia.org/wiki/Aminolevulinic_acid_synthase)).
+In fact, melatonin has shown an aptitude for **stimulating gene expression** for a variety of other antioxidant enzymes, as well as inhibiting the expression of genes such as ALA-S ([Aminolevulinic acid synthase](http://en.wikipedia.org/wiki/Aminolevulinic_acid_synthase)).

-**These benefits**drove researchers to begin testing melatonin as a possible therapeutic agent in**neurodegenerative diseases**.
+**These benefits** drove researchers to begin testing melatonin as a possible therapeutic agent in **neurodegenerative diseases**.
 Needless to say, melatonin didn’t disappoint.

 ### NEUROPROTECTIVE AGENT

-**Taking its**protective effects to the next level, melatonin has been found to assist in neurodegenerative diseases such as[Alzheimer’s](http://bit.ly/154W1Eg)& Parkinson’s, to protect against**excitotoxicity**, lower neural damage due to porphyria, reduce injury from ischemia-reperfusion (damage due to lack of oxygen), and protect against a variety of neural toxins.
-In fact, Alzheimer’s research pairing melatonin with varying blends of nutrients and activities found that the combination of**melatonin plus physical exercise**had a synergistic effect against numerous aspects of the disease – making significant headway in the battle against**[cognitive impairment](http://bit.ly/12Ru4NL)**.
+**Taking its** protective effects to the next level, melatonin has been found to assist in neurodegenerative diseases such as[Alzheimer’s](http://bit.ly/154W1Eg)& Parkinson’s, to protect against **excitotoxicity**, lower neural damage due to porphyria, reduce injury from ischemia-reperfusion (damage due to lack of oxygen), and protect against a variety of neural toxins.
+In fact, Alzheimer’s research pairing melatonin with varying blends of nutrients and activities found that the combination of **melatonin plus physical exercise** had a synergistic effect against numerous aspects of the disease – making significant headway in the battle against**[cognitive impairment](http://bit.ly/12Ru4NL)**.

-These neuroprotective components are enhanced even further by melatonin’s versatility as an**anti-inflammatory**and anti-apoptotic agent (preventative against programmed cell-death).
-In a study from 2010, it was even tested as a means of preventing methamphetamine-induced**cell degradation and death (necrosis)**, in which the results showed how truly effective melatonin is as a neuroprotectant.
+These neuroprotective components are enhanced even further by melatonin’s versatility as an **anti-inflammatory**and anti-apoptotic agent (preventative against programmed cell-death).
+In a study from 2010, it was even tested as a means of preventing methamphetamine-induced **cell degradation and death (necrosis)**, in which the results showed how truly effective melatonin is as a neuroprotectant.

 ### ABOVE & BEYOND

-**The list of**melatonin’s capabilities continues to expand as time carries on and technology allows for**further**, in-depth exploration.The following are additional**attributes**of this**hormone**:
+**The list of** melatonin’s capabilities continues to expand as time carries on and technology allows for **further**, in-depth exploration.The following are additional **attributes**of this **hormone**:

 * **Protects against UV and radiation damage**
 * Helps regulate the[immune system](http://bit.ly/ZrWzTk)